-We’re looking for proposals to create new performance work which responds to the space, or site of the cinema, in a broad sense.
-Proposals can harness the apparatus of screen and/or sound system, intervene in the conventional operation of the space, or not contain any screen-based element at all: we’re most interested in how artists respond to the particular space of the cinema, and this might also be manifested in the architectonics of the auditorium, or even the wider building and its operations.
+We’re looking for proposals to create new performance or live events that respond to the context of the cinema in its broadest sense.
+Proposals might experiment with the potential of the cinema space for hosting live work by using the apparatus of screen and/or sound system, intervening in the conventional operation of a cinema screening, responding to or disrupting the dynamic of a cinema-going audience - and events may not contain any screen-based element at all.
+Most of all we’re interested in how artists respond to the particular cultural, social and physical space of the cinema auditorium, or the wider building and its operations.

-We invite applications from curators who would be interested in curating and presenting an original programme as part of the Projections series.
-We are seeking proposals which investigate particular contemporary currents or concerns which might be articulated by artists’ moving image practice.
+We invite applications from curators interested in curating and presenting an original programme as part of the Projections series.
+We are seeking proposals that investigate particular contemporary currents or concerns which might be articulated by artists’ moving image practice.
 Given the context of the series, the ability to respond meaningfully to the site of the cinema – the specific experience of viewing artists’ moving image in the cinema space – is important.

-If you have any questions, please email Adam Pugh (Creative Director, Artists' Moving Image): firstname.lastname@example.org
+If you have any questions email Tess Denman-Cleaver (Producer, Artists' Moving Image): firstname.lastname@example.org

 "What can a cinema make possible, and what might the cinema of the future look like?
 These are questions that artists can help us answer, and that’s what Projections is all about."